Seoul Subway Line 2: Facilities

 In December 2010 the line is recorded as having the highest WiFi data consumption in the Seoul Metropolitan area.
 It averaged 2.56 times more than the other 14 subway lines fitted with WiFi service zones.

-In 2011, retailer Homeplus opened the world's first virtual supermarket at Seolleung station, where smartphone users can photograph the bar code of life-size pictures, on the walls and platform screen doors, of 500 items of food, toiletries, electronics etc., for delivery within the same day.
+In 2011, retailer Homeplus opened the world's first virtual supermarket at Seolleung station, where smartphone users can photograph the bar code of life-size pictures of 500 items of food, toiletries, electronics etc. on the walls and platform screen doors, for delivery the same day.